Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 The overall setup is straightforward: Given a personalized binary and an architecture sheet, extract the eight codes from the puzzle and submit them to the website.

 I've had some minor experience working with binaries, but I've never actually done anything like this before.

 Since completing the challenge, I have read the writeups for several solutions.
-I found they tended to narrowly focus on the puzzles, and not what went into building the VM required to solve the puzzles.
+I found they tended to narrowly focus on the puzzles, and not what went into building the framework required to solve the puzzles.
 Below is my journey, which I hope will be of interest of anybody who started this puzzle with an experience level similar to my own.

-**Everything after this is filled with spoilers.**
+***Everything after this is filled with spoilers.***

 One final note.
 All the challenge codes sown below are hashed with MD5.
-If you take the challenge with my binary, you can compare the hashes of the codes that you've gotten to the codes I've gotten to see if you're on the right track.
+If you take the challenge with my binary, you can compare the hashes of the codes that you've gotten to the codes I've gotten.

 Here we go!

 ### Code 1 - RTFM!
 There are two files provided, `challenge.bin` and `arch-spec`.
 Leaving the bin file alone, I opened up the arch-spec and read it over.
 It provided definitions for the memory, the numbers, some system limits, a few hints, and a listing of the op-codes.
 The only thing that gave me pause was the comment about the numbers being stored in a little-endian format.
 I had visions of endless endian bugs.
 Fortunatly, this format lines up with my development tools and hardware.

-Creating a new C# console project, I read through the specification again, then started laying out some basics as I felt out what I would need to implement the program.[^1]
+Creating a new C# console project, I read through the specification again, then started laying out some basics as I felt out what I would need to implement the program.

 The specification states all numbers are unsigned 15 bit integers.
 I set aside `int` and welcomed my new best friend, `ushort`. `ushort` is a 16 bit number, thus it can contain larger values then the specification permits.

 Registers are defined as being addressed above main memory.

-So let's define some limits so we can refer to them later.
+I set some limits to refer to later.
 ```csharp
 const ushort MAX_VALUE = 36768;
 const ushort ABSOLUTE_MAX = 36776;
 ```

-Main memory and registers map neatly to arrays.
-The stack is a `Stack()`.
+Main memory and registers map neatly to arrays. `stack` is a `Stack()`.
 I could see no reason to reinvent the ~~wheel~~ `Stack()`.

 I considered merging main memory and the registers into one large array.
 The addressing seemed to support that idea.
-I ultimately rejected that option as setting up potential trouble down the line.
+I ultimately rejected that option to avoid potential trouble.
 The spec dictated three memory regions, so I implemented three regions, not two.
-[Five is right out.](https://montypython.fandom.com/wiki/Holy_Hand_Grenade_of_Antioch)
+[Five was right out.](https://montypython.fandom.com/wiki/Holy_Hand_Grenade_of_Antioch)
 ```csharp
 ushort[] mainMemory = new ushort[MAX_VALUE];
 ushort[] registers = new ushort[8];
 Stack<ushort> stack = new();
 ```
 Finally I'm going to need something to mark what instruction is currently being executed.
 ```csharp
 ushort cursor = 0;
 ```
 In the hints section I found my first code.
 > - Here's a code for the challenge website: e36481f9059e4129e68e477b988aab67

 With the first code in hand and the first lines of a framework laid out, things were off to a good start.

 ### Code 2 - Implement the basics.
-My next task was to load the `challenge.bin` file into 'mainMemory[]'.
+My next task was to load the `challenge.bin` file into `mainMemory[]`.
 With a general lack of experience working with binary files, I immediatly turned to the help documentation.
 Pilfering some example code, I loaded the binary into `mainMemory[]`.

 Almost.

-I briefly tripped over the subtle but critical detail that the `BaseStream.Position` doesn't directly map to the the indexes for `mainMemory[]`.
+I briefly tripped over the subtle but critical detail that `BaseStream.Position` doesn't directly map to the the indexes for `mainMemory[]`.

 After adjusting to account for the offset, the binary successfully loaded into `mainMemory[]`.
 ```csharp